ashrafuzzaman/ashrafuzzaman.github.io/src/content/blog/design-pattern/implementing-design-principle.md

 🤔 Something doesn't feel right.\
 🤔 What happens when we have a new weapon?\
-We would have to change the `Plane` class every time.
-The plan just need to fire what it has, but the behavior of the weapon can change over time.
+We would have to change the `Plane` class every time if we need to add a new weapon.
+The plane just need to fire what it has, but the behavior of the weapon can change over time.
 This look like a good time to use the following principle,

 > Encapsulate what varies from what stays the same.